 - Department of Labor

-It can be a challenge to understand the requirements of being licensed in the area of securities or in the area of insurance.
+It is a challenge to understand the requirements of being licensed in the area of securities or in the area of insurance.
 But, if you are licensed in both, the complexity seems to be exponential.

 If you are a Licensed Registered Representative of a FINRA Member Broker-Dealer and a Licensed Life Insurance Agent, you have a requirement under your Broker-Dealer and FINRA (Rule 3270) to provide prior written notice that you wish to sell Fixed Insurance Products as an Outside Business Activity.

-In doing so, your Broker-Dealer will review the activity and approve what you can do and the manner in which you can do it.
+In doing so, your Broker-Dealer will review your activity and approve what you can do and the manner in which you can do it.

 Once you provide written notice of your 'non-investment related' activity, your Broker-Dealer is obligated to consider whether the activity will: